Tyler Collins (baseball): Detroit Tigers

 Collins was drafted by the Detroit Tigers in the sixth round of the 2011 MLB draft.
 Collins signed with the Tigers, rather than transfer to TCU.
 Following the regular season, he played for the Sydney Blue Sox of the Australian Baseball League, and was named to the 2011 Australian Baseball League All-Star Game where he earned the game's most valuable player award.
 After the 2013 season, the Tigers assigned Collins to the Arizona Fall League.

 2014 season

 On March 29, 2014, the Detroit Tigers purchased Collins' contract from Double-A Erie, and added him to the 25-man roster.
 The Tigers intended for Collins to serve as a backup and platoon partner with Rajai Davis.
-He made his Major League debut March 31, 2014, as a pinch runner for Alex Avila in the bottom of the ninth and scored the winning run to end the game.
-After batting 2-for-14 in sporadic playing time, the Tigers optioned Collins to the Toledo Mud Hens of the Class AAA International League on April 18.

-On September 1, 2014, Collins was called up by the Tigers.
+He made his Major League debut March 31, as a pinch runner for Alex Avila in the bottom of the ninth and scored the winning run to end the game.
+After batting 2-for-14 in sporadic playing time, the Tigers optioned Collins to the Toledo Mud Hens of the Triple-A International League on April 18.
+On September 1, Collins was called up by the Tigers.
 Following being called up, Collins entered the game as a pinch hitter in the 9th inning of a game against the Cleveland Indians, where he hit his first career home run.